desmos-labs/desmos/docs/architecture/adr-005-enabled-snap-shot-by-default.md

 ## Decision

-The implementation idea is to build a custom `initCmd` including `StatSync` setting to init the `config/app.toml` which is based on the cosmos-sdk one.
+The implementation idea is to build a custom `initCmd` including `StateSync` setting to init the `config/app.toml` which is based on the cosmos-sdk one.
 In addition, the pruning related fields SHOULD be fixed into custom values in order to make sure they are compatible with `StateSync` since `snapshot-interval` MUST be a multiple of `pruning-keep-every`.